-The centre known as GHHS Healthcare advocates "Prevention Is Better than Cure" and is the first Preventive Healthcare Concept in Malaysia that offers Western Medical Screening Technology and Integrated Wellness Treatment with Traditional Chinese Medicine; Japanese Wellness & Korean Beauty; Modern European Wellness and German and Swiss Regenerative Medicine.
+The centre known as GHHS Healthcare advocates "Prevention Is Better than Cure" and is the first Preventive Healthcare Concept in Malaysia that offers Western Medical Screening Technology and Integrated Wellness Treatment with Traditional Chinese Medicine; Yunohana Wellness & Beauty; Modern European Wellness and German and Swiss Regenerative Medicine.

-With professional specialists and highly sophisticated diagnostic equipment, GHHS Healthcare provides 30,000 members with the best care and technology available.
+With professional specialists and highly sophisticated diagnostic equipment, GHHS Healthcare has 40,000 members with a tenure of 10 years.

-GHHS Healthcare has conducted over 18,000 medical screening tests in 2020.
-Since inception, we have conducted over 150,000 check-ups with over 70,000 health abnormalities detected including cancer resulting in a high members satisfaction rate of above 90%.
+GHHS Healthcare has conducted over 20,000 medical screening tests in 2021.

+Since its inception, GHHS Healthcare has conducted over 200,000 check-ups with over 80,000 health abnormalities detected including cancer resulting in a high members satisfaction rate of above 90%.

-A. GHHS Healthcare Medical Screening & Specialist Clinic
+A. GHHS Healthcare Specialist Clinic

-At GHHS Healthcare we provide services to reduce the likelihood of health emergencies.
-The services that GHHS Healthcare and Wellness Centre provided include ENT Screening; Heart Clinic; Gastroenterology & Hepatobiliary Care; Cancer Prevention and Immune System Screening; Internal Medicine Physician; and Metabolic Syndrome and Obesity Clinic.
+At GHHS Healthcare Specialist Clinic, we provide services to reduce the likelihood of health emergencies.
+The services include ENT Screening; Heart Clinic; Gastroenterology & Hepatobiliary Care; Cancer Prevention and Immune System Screening; Internal Medicine Physician; and Metabolic Syndrome and Obesity Management Service.